tenebrosoo/tenebrosoo/README.md

 + 📌 Living in Santa Catarina, Brazil 🇧🇷.
 - 📅 15/10/2003
 ! 💻 I'm a big enthusiast of programming.
-# 🎈 Enjoy all open source projects for studies, never copy and paste!
+# 🎈 Enjoy all open source projects for studies only, never copy and paste!
 ```